-2.3.
+2.4.
 For each ovary, tear ampulla apart to release fertilized eggs surrounded by cumulus cells.

-2.4.
-Transfer fertilized eggs and cumulus cells to a 35 mm dish containing 1x hyaluronidase in M2 medium and incubate at room temperature for 3-5 minutes.

 2.5.
+Transfer fertilized eggs and cumulus cells to a 35 mm dish containing 1x hyaluronidase in M2 medium and incubate at room temperature for 3-5 min.

+2.6.
 Pipet fertilized eggs up and down to release the cumulus cells.